adomani/advents/descriptions_with_tests.md

 #### Part 1

 The goal is to figure out how many pulses are sent by pushing the button 1000 times.

+#### Part 2

+The node labeled `rx` is a control module that only receives pulses.
+In part 2, the goal is to figure out how many times do you need to press the button in order for the node `rx` to receive a single low pulse.

 [Solution in Lean](Advents/day20.lean)